 << Click to Display Table of Contents >>

-Click Callout to add callout annotations to documents:
+Click Callout Tool to add callout annotations to documents:

-Callout annotations are used to highlight specific location in documents.
-They are composed of a text box that features a linked arrow annotation, which is used to highlight areas of importance in the document.
+Callout annotations are used to highlight specific locations in documents.
+They are composed of a text box that features a linked arrow annotation, which is used to highlight the area of importance in the document.

-When the Callout Tool is enabled, click to add callout annotations.
+When the Callout Tool is selected, click to add callout annotations.
 The position of the pointer when the mouse is clicked determines the initial position of the arrowhead in the callout arm.
-The image below details callout annotations at three stages of editing:
+Detailed below are callout annotations at three stages of editing:

 Figure 2.
 Callout Tool Examples

 •The upper image is how a callout annotation appears when it is first inserted into a document.
 Enter the desired text using the keyboard.
 Press Enter to start new lines.
-Note that text style options are enabled in the Format Tab when text is being entered.
+Text style options are enabled in the Properties Toolbar when text is being entered.
+See here for an explanation of these options.

 •The central image is how a callout annotation appears when text is being entered.
-Right-click text boxes to view/select text editing options, as detailed here.
+Right-click callout annotations to launch the text editing options menu.
+Text editing options are explained here.

 •The lower image is how a callout annotation appears when it is completed and subsequently selected.